DarkStoorM/-WIP-TS-In-Memory-Database/README.md

 ## Conclusion

-There was not much though put into this, the Database does not implement a proper Builder pattern and listeners, methods don't really represent the behavior from regular database drivers, but it was a fun project to play around with.
+There was not much thought put into this, the Database does not implement a proper Builder pattern and listeners, methods don't really represent the behavior from regular database drivers, but it was a fun project to play around with.

+Also, unfortunately, Accessors and Mutators will not work.

 Sorting was not implemented, because ¯\\\_(ツ)\_/¯.